Introduction: Benchtop DC Power Supply

 1. Disconnect power

 2. Open your case: There is a bundle of color coded wires inside.
 Use a meter (or read the board) to determine the voltage transmitted through each.
 In my case, 12V was yellow, red was 5V, and orange was 3.3V.
-Black is (nearly) always ground, but feel free to verify.
+Black is (nearly) always ground, but always verify.

-3. Decide where you want to mount your controls: I had to play around with my case a little bit to figure out where I could mount the banana jacks without interfering with the "innards" of the case.
-Once you figure this out, just drill your holes to the appropriate size (the package often tells you what size mounting hole is required, but you could also measure with calipers if this information isn't provided.
+3. Decide where you want to mount your controls: I had to play around with my case a little bit to figure out where I could mount the banana jacks without interfering with the internal components of the case.
+Once you work out your positioning, drill your holes to the appropriate size.
+The packaging often indicates what size mounting hole is required, but you could also measure with calipers if this information isn't provided.

 3a:.
 I cut most of the wires out, keeping a few of each voltage level for redundancy.
 Cut those remaining wires to length, strip the ends, and solder them to the appropriate terminals.

-3b: Most computer power supplies require a signal to turn on.
-Mine was no different.
+3b: Most computer power supplies require a signal to turn on, and mine was no different.
 You can see in the picture that the green and white wires go to the switch.
 When the switch in closed (ON), this "wakes up" the power supply.
-The 5V is also tapped for the L.E.D., which serves to indicate that the power supply is working.
-Do not tap 12V to the LED, you will ruin it.
+The 5V is also tapped for the LED, which serves to indicate that the power supply is working.
+Be sure to include a current-limiting resistor (220 ohm is often ideal).

 Step 3: Put It All Together!

-4: I probably could have broken this down into more steps, but you are smart, I trust that you can follow this pretty well.
-After you drill your mounting holes and mount your components, you can reattach the case cover.
-Again, this may require some finesse to get everything to fit.
+4: After you drill your mounting holes and mount your components, you can reattach the case cover.
+This may require some finesse to get everything to fit.
 Liberal use of heat shrink tubing, electrical tape, or even scotch kote (it's a paint-on rubber sealer) will prevent any potential short-circuits from occurring.

 5: I wire brushed the case to give it a clean look (and also erase all of my pencil marks).
-At this point a smart person would label which jacks are which.
-I didn't, because I like surprises!
+At this point you should label the output jacks.
+Mine are as follows:

 6: At this point, you can plug in your new power supply and verify the voltage levels using a multimeter.
 For the leads, I used a set of alligator clip test leads, cut in half and soldered the cut ends to banana plugs.
 Banana plugs are a great choice because they can also be used in a meter, limiting the number of different tools and attachments required for your tool kit.